Pain by Location

 At LSI the staff prides itself on providing “Above and Beyond” service to everyone who walks through the doors.
 Read a few of our testimonials from previous patients to see what kind of an impact we have had on their lives.

-Few people wish to undergo surgery with general anesthesia, long hospital stays, and painful recoveries.
+Few people wish to undergo surgery with long hospital stays, and painful recoveries.
 At LSI we truly understand this which is why we provide an alternative through minimally invasive, outpatient surgical options.
 On average, from start to finish, our process takes just 5 days.
-Find out more information on our incredible 5 day process and see how we can give you your life back.
+Find out more information on our incredible streamlined patient experience and see how we can give you your life back.